French surgeon accused of sexually abusing up to 250 children | DW | 18.11.2019

 A French surgeon may have sexually abused up to 250 children, investigators announced on Monday.

-The retired surgeon has been accused of rape and sexual assault on minors during his 30 years of practice in western France.
+The retired surgeon has been accused of rape and sexual assault of minors during his 30 years of practice in western France.

-The former surgeon has been detained since May 2017, when he was accused of sexual abuse on four minors between 1989 and 2017, including his neighbor's six-year-old daughter.
+The former surgeon has been detained since May 2017, when he was accused of sexual abuse on four minors, including his neighbor's six-year-old daughter, between 1989 and 2017.

 A secondary procedure then concluded up to 250 identified victims.
 Some 209 were interviewed, many of whom reported "specific memories," according to the prosecutor.